Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Introduction

-In recent years, several studies have focused on the distortion for multi-winner elections.
-For the utilitarian additive cost objective in the metric framework, it has been shown by \cite{10.1145/3230654.3230658} that repeatedly applying any single-winner rule with distortion $\delta$ results in a distortion of at most $\delta$.
-For instance, applying the Plurality Veto rule \citep{kizilkaya2022plurality} $k$ times yields a committee of size $k$ with distortion at most $3$.
-Additionally, for the $q$-cost objective,~\cite{caragiannis2022metric} show that for $q \le k/3$, distortion is unbounded; for $k/3 < q \le k/2$, it is tightly bounded by $n$; and for $q \geq k/2$, it is tightly bounded by $3$.
-However, for the case $q \geq k/2$, they provided a voting rule of distortion $3$ with exponential running time, and a voting rule of distortion $9$ with polynomial running time.~\cite{kizilkaya2022plurality} resolved this gap and provided a polynomial voting rule with distortion $3$ for $q \ge k/2$ using Plurality veto.
+In recent years, several studies have focused on distortion in multi-winner elections.
+For the utilitarian additive cost objective in the metric framework, it has been shown by \citet{10.1145/3230654.3230658} that repeatedly applying any single-winner rule with distortion~$\delta$ results in a distortion of at most~$\delta$.
+For instance, applying the Plurality Veto rule \citep{kizilkaya2022plurality} $k$ times yields a committee of size~$k$ with distortion at most~$3$.
+Additionally, for the $q$-cost objective, \citet{caragiannis2022metric} show that for $q \le k/3$, distortion is unbounded; for $k/3 < q \le k/2$, it is tightly bounded by~$n$; and for $q \ge k/2$, it is tightly bounded by~$3$.
+However, for the case $q \ge k/2$, they provide a voting rule with distortion~$3$ and exponential running time, and another rule with distortion~$9$ and polynomial running time. \citet{kizilkaya2022plurality} resolve this gap by providing a polynomial-time voting rule with distortion~$3$ for $q \ge k/2$ using Plurality Veto.

-We focus on the setting where both voters and alternatives are positioned on a line metric.
-Line metric is an important special case of metric space, which is widely studied \citep{black48grouDecision, moulin1980strategy, miyagawa2001locating, fotakis2016conference, fotakis2022distortion, VOUDOURIS2023266, ghodsi2019distortion}.
-For example, the line metric can model political preferences along a political spectrum, ranging from liberal to conservative.
-In this setting, we improve the classic distortion bound of $3$ for the utilitarian additive cost to approximately $2.33$.
+We focus on the setting where both voters and candidates are positioned on a line metric.
+The line metric is an important special case of a metric space, which has been widely studied \citep{black48grouDecision, moulin1980strategy, miyagawa2001locating, fotakis2016conference, fotakis2022distortion, VOUDOURIS2023266, ghodsi2019distortion}.
+For example, the line metric can model political preferences along a spectrum ranging from liberal to conservative.
+In this setting, we improve the classic distortion bound of~$3$ for the utilitarian additive cost to approximately~$2.33$.